Governments or other public service agencies must occasionally acquire private property in order to carry out their public purposes.

 The Utah Code authorizes certain entities with the power to condemn property.
 These entities include most governmental agencies and some private parties like utility companies and railroads.
 In all cases, a condemning party must condemn property for a public use and pay just compensation to the owner.

 Condemning parties must comply with federal and state constitutional provisions and statutory law when taking land by condemnation or eminent domain.
 The Fifth Amendment of the US Constitution provides “nor shall private property be taken for public use, without just compensation.”
 The Utah Constitution includes similar language, reading “private property shall not be taken or damaged for public use without just compensation” (Utah Constitution, Article I, § 22).
-The procedures for bringing an action for eminent domain are found in Section 78B-6-501 to -522 of the Utah Code.
+The procedures for bringing an action for eminent domain are found in Sections 78B-6-501 to -522 of the Utah Code.